Step-by-Step Guide to Install Java (JDK) on Different OS

 javac -version

-These commands should return the version of Java installed on your system (e.g., java version "17").
+You should see the version of Java you've installed (e.g.,

 java -version